cristianpb/cristianpb.github.io/jekyll_collections/_posts/2017-02-28-image-preprocessing.md

 ---
 layout: post
 title: "Image preprocessing"
-author: Cristian Perez
 date:   2017-02-28 21:01:25 +0200
+categories:
+  - data science
-categories: ["opencv", "python"]
+tags: ["opencv", "python"]
 description: A presentation slide for how to use reveal.js in Jekyll

 ---